bhatti-saqib/Taxi-maintenance-asp-mvc/README.md

 - Active Directory integration.

 ### How to install
-- Download the latest stable release from the download tab and unzip it to your web folder
+- Download the latest stable release from the download tab
+-

 ### Screenshot